The Coin 1000 AI Scam: Deceptive Advertising and Fake Promises

 coin 1000 scam, crypto scams

-A new called the Coin 1000 AI Scam is unfortunately becoming more prevalent.
+A new fraud called the Coin 1000 AI Scam is unfortunately becoming more prevalent.
 Our Scam educator, Lukas Jackson explains what it looks like and how to avoid it.

 One particularly deceptive scam involves the use of a fake news article featuring a high-profile Australian figure, Gina Rinehart, to lure victims into investing in a fraudulent cryptocurrency platform, Coin 1000 AI.